BramandUn/lnd/lightning_channels_manual.md

 * `--rpcuser` and `rpcpass` sets a default password for authenticating to the `xsnd` instance.

-* `--zmqpubrawblock` , since `lnd` uses `ZeroMQ` to interface with `xsnd`, your `xsnd` installation must be compiled with ZMQ.
+* `--zmqpubrawblock` and `--zmqpubrawtx` , since `lnd` uses `ZeroMQ` to interface with `xsnd`, your `xsnd` installation must be compiled with ZMQ.
 Note that if you installed `xsnd` from source and ZMQ was not present, then ZMQ support will be disabled,      and `lnd` will quit on a connection refused error.
-Configure the `xsnd` instance for ZMQ with `--zmqpubrawblock`.
-This options must use unique address in order to provide a reliable delivery of notifications (e.g.  --zmqpubrawblock=tcp://127.0.0.1:28332).
+Configure the `xsnd` instance for ZMQ with `--zmqpubrawblock` and `--zmqpubrawtx`.
+This options must use unique address in order to provide a reliable delivery of notifications (e.g.  --zmqpubrawblock=tcp://127.0.0.1:28332 --zmqpubrawtx=tcp://127.0.0.1:28333).

 ## Starting lnd (Alice’s node)
 Now, let’s set up the two `lnd` nodes.
 To keep things as clean and separate as possible, open up a new terminal window, ensure you have $GOPATH set and $GOPATH/bin in your PATH, and create a new directory under $GOPATH called dev that will represent our development space.
 We will create separate folders to store the state for alice, and bob, and run all of our `lnd` nodes on different localhostports.